 - Leadership and collaboration skills

-Interested students can apply to be a Peer Coach by completing the application found below, by the April 6, 2018 deadline.
-More information about the application process and the Peer Coach role and commitment is included in the application document.
-For additional information or for any questions, please contact Dr. Irene Daboinat firstname.lastname@example.org.
+Interested students can apply to be a Peer Coach by completing an application.
+For additional information or for any questions, please contact Dr. Irene Daboin at email@example.com.